organisciak/dissertation/document/1_intro.old.md

 In instances of paid crowdsourcing, there is more control over the way that contributions are made, but since contributors are usually self-selected, it is still possible to run into fatigue, misunderstanding, or inattentiveness.
 -->

-### Contribution variance

-Variance that exists between different contributors adds noise both to tasks that make a subjective assumption and tasks that make an objective assumption.

-In subjective tasks, it is assumed that there is no universally correct form of contribution.
-For example, when crowd contributions are used to inform recommendations, such as for music or film, it often assumed that different types of people enjoy different products.
-We thus see approaches to recommendation such as collaborative filtering, where users are matched to similar users based on the overlap between their tastes rather than a global definition of 'good' or 'bad' products.
-In such a case, inter-rater consistency is still important, to make it possible to identify similar users.
-Modern approaches to collaborative filtering commonly normalize ratings against a user-specific bias (i.e. "how does this rating compare this user's average rating") and sometimes against an item-specific bias (i.e. "how does this rating compare to what the rest of the community thinks about the item").

-For objective tasks, @neuendorf_content_2002 differentiates between two types: manifest and latent.

-In a simplified comparison, tasks with manifest content are ones where there is a clear correct contribution.
-Correcting or transcribing text from a scanned image would be grouped in the category.

-In contrast, latent tasks are assumed to have a theoretical truth, but one that is not outwardly stated.
-When a person tags a photograph with a free-text label or a worker classifies the sentiment of an opinionated tweet, they are interpreting the content.
-As @neuendorf_content_2002 notes, "objectivity is a much tougher criterion to achieve with latent than with manifest variables".

 ### Benefits of Recovering Error from Crowd Contributions

 Why try to account for human error in crowdsourcing collection?